stav1997/myapp/README.md

 The package.json file contains all the depandencies of the project.

+# Notes:
+1. Due to the use of mySQL,

 # Instructions:
 1. Clone the project from git.
 2. Run the comand "npm init" to install all the depandencies for the project.